Vaginal Bleeding (cont.)

 Bleeding between menstrual periods (intermenstrual bleeding)

 Women who are ovulating normally can experience light bleeding (sometimes referred to as "spotting") between menstrual periods.
 Hormonal birth control methods (oral contraceptive pills or patches) as well as IUD use for contraception may sometimes lead to light bleeding between periods.
 Psychological stress, certain medications such as anticoagulant drugs, and fluctuations in hormone levels may all be causes of light bleeding between periods.
-Other conditions that cause abnormal menstrual bleeding, or bleeding in women who are not ovulating regularly (see below) can also be the cause of intermenstrual bleeding.
+Other conditions that cause abnormal menstrual bleeding, or bleeding in women who are not ovulating regularly also can be the cause of intermenstrual bleeding.

 Find out what women really need.